rosidotidev/flutter_web_todolist/README.md

 # flutter web todolist
 Flutter 2.0 web todolist

-This web project needs backend APIs that can be found at this link [nimbella todolist api](https://github.com/rosidotidev/nimbella_todolist_api) <br/>
+This web project needs backend APIs that can be found at [nimbella todolist api](https://github.com/rosidotidev/nimbella_todolist_api) <br/>

 #### Supported features:
 - Access to a personal todolit